Distributed systems

 - The 10 must-know papers

 CAP is not "pick 2 of 3."
-Network partitions are non-negotiable in real systems, so the only real choice is during a partition, do you sacrifice consistency (AP) or availability (CP)?
-PACELC adds the missing dimension: else (no partition), do you favor latency (EL) or consistency (EC)?
-Every distributed database in the wild can be placed on this 2×2.
+Partitions are non-negotiable in real systems, so the only real choice is: during a partition, sacrifice consistency (AP) or availability (CP)?
+PACELC adds the missing dimension: during normal ops, favor latency (EL) or consistency (EC)?
+Every major database maps to one cell of this 2×2.

 |---|---|---|---|